OnroerendErfgoed/pyramid_skosprovider/docs/services.rst

         Expects to be passed an id of a collection in this scheme.
 Will restrict the search to concepts or collections that are a member of this collection or a narrower concept of a member.
+    :query sort: Define if you want to sort the results by a given field.
+Otherwise items are returned in an indeterminate order.
+Prefix with '+' to sort ascending, '-' to sort descending. eg. ``?sort=-label`` to sort all results descending by label.

     :reqheader Range: Can be used to request a certain set of results. eg. ``items=0-24`` requests the first 25 results.